dtjohnso/dtjohnso.github.com/contact-me.md

 ---
-layout: post
+layout: page
 title: "Contact Me"
-date: 2022-12-09 10:10:05
+comments: false
 ---

-If you want to get in touch with me, please send an email:
+If you want to get in touch, please send an email:

 ```
 duncan [at] duncanjohnson [dot] ca